Zimbabwean dollar: Final period of devaluation

 On 2 February 2009, a third redenomination took place, in which the RBZ removed 12 zeros from the currency, with 1,000,000,000,000 (third, ZWR) Zimbabwe dollars being exchanged for 1 new (fourth, ZWL) dollar.
 Therefore, the fourth dollar (ZWL) is equivalent to 10,000,000,000,000,000,000,000,000, or 1×1025 or 10 septillion first dollars (ZWD) (or 1 trillion third dollars).
 Although the dollar was abandoned on 12 April 2009, exchange rates were maintained at intervals for some months.

 On 4 June 2015, it was announced that the Reserve Bank of Zimbabwe would exchange some of the old banknotes for US dollars.

 Value as collectable

 Shortly after the Zimbabwean dollar was discontinued, they were purchased as curiosities, or in quantity as novelty gifts, for example to financial advisers' clients to show why they should invest in diverse assets instead of cash, which loses its value over the long term.
-Later they were purchased as an investment, to sell to collectors, for a very much better rate of return than most investments.
+Later they were purchased as an investment, to sell to collectors, for a significantly better rate of return than most investments.
 In 2022 various denominations were sold on eBay at prices exceeding £100.